-To state a few, steamed Kale has a low quantity of saturated fat and is very low in cholesterol content.
-Yes, goodbye to heart diseases!
+Steamed Kale has a low quantity of saturated fat and is very low in cholesterol content.

 2. Anti-Cancer Properties

-Kale is one of the beneficial green vegetables with many phytochemical compounds that provide extra boosts and shields to our body.
+Kale is one of the beneficial green vegetables with many phytochemical compounds providing extra immunity boosts.

 Kale also contains chlorophyll that prevents the body from soaking heterocyclic amines, which are linked to the causes of Cancer.

 3. Supports Heart Health

-To state more benefits for the heart, Kale consists of omega-3 fatty acid, which fights against the inflammation of roots of heart diseases.
+Not to forget, Kale consists of omega-3 fatty acid, which fights against heart inflammation.

 4. Good for Eyes

-Mind it, these carotenoids are not found in the human body and need to be consumed from a food source.
+However, these carotenoids are not found in the human body and must be consumed from Kale.